gertqin/vuex-class-modules/README.md

 And make sure to have the `--experimentalDecorators` flag enabled.

-Both a `commonjs` and a `esm` module build is published.
+Both a `commonjs` and a `esm` module build are published.
 If you have a webpack-based setup, it will use the `esm` modules by default.

 ## Usage